 Sonicwall Redefines Cybersecurity, Sets New Standard With Next Generation Network Security Solutions Built For Msps

-Delivering peace of mind with layered security, co-managed services and a unified management platform, SonicWall is helping partners grow services profitably through its continued innovation leveraging next generation firewalls

-MILPITAS, Calif., May 5, 2025 /PRNewswire/ -- SonicWall today unveiled a full suite of products and services purpose-built to empower and meet the evolving needs of Managed Service Providers (MSPs) and their customers with end-to-end cyber protection and profitable service expansion.
+(MENAFN- Mid-East Info) Dubai, UAE. - May 6, 2025 - SonicWall today unveiled a full suite of products and services purpose-built to empower and meet the evolving needs of Managed Service Providers (MSPs) and their customers with end-to-end cyber protection and profitable service expansion.
 At the core of this unveiling are new next-generation mid-range and high-end firewalls (NGFW) built for medium-sized businesses with embedded advanced threat protection.

-These new offerings include Managed Protection Service Suite (MPSS) Firewall Management with 24/7 monitoring that allows MSPs of any size to offer managed firewall services backed by SonicWall's SonicSentry Network Operations Center (NOC) team.
-Purpose-built for MSPs is the cloud-native SonicPlatform , which dramatically reduces cyber exposure, simplifies operations, and maximizes visibility, all backed by expert, always-on security teams and reinforced by a groundbreaking cyber warranty.

 -

-Zero Trust Network Access (ZTNA) : Raising the bar relative to implementation and ease of use, with one-click ZTNA connector for secure, simple, policy-based access with dramatically improved network performance and security versus legacy VPN.
+Zero Trust Network Access (ZTNA) : Raising the bar relative to implementation and ease of use with a one-click ZTNA connector for secure, simple, policy-based access with dramatically improved network performance and security versus legacy VPN.

-Managed Protection Service Suite (MPSS) : Backed by SonicSentry NOC team the new MPSS bundle extends our partner's bench with a team of network security professionals to ensure firewalls are configured, deployed and updated correctly to provide the best threat protection possible.
-MPSS is a must have service from SonicWall that will fast become the industry standard for firewall management.
+Managed Protection Security Services (MPSS) : Backed by the SonicSentry NOC team, the new MPSS bundle extends our partner's bench with a team of network security professionals to ensure firewalls are configured, deployed and updated correctly to provide the best threat protection possible.
+MPSS is a must-have service from SonicWall that will fast become the industry standard for firewall management.

 -